• Duration:19 Nights 20 Days

 • All government and local taxes.

-• All required Personal and Group Climbing Equipments and Gears
+• All required Personal and Group Climbing Equipments and Gears.

-Personal Climbing Gears includes:
+Personal Climbing Gear includes:

 • Mountaineering/Climbing Boots